go-goyave/goyave.dev/src/guide/basics/database.md

 Change the `database.connection` config entry to the desired driver.

 In order to be able connect to the database, Gorm needs a database driver to be imported.
-Add the following import to your `kernel.go`:
+Add the following import to your `main.go`:
 ``` go
 import _ "github.com/System-Glitch/goyave/v3/database/dialect/mysql"
 // import _ "github.com/System-Glitch/goyave/v3/database/dialect/postgres"